eclipse-hono/hono/site/documentation/content/api/command-and-control-kafka/index.md

 ---
-title: "Command & Control API for Kafka Specification"
+title: "Command & Control API Specification for Kafka"
-linkTitle: "Command & Control API for Kafka"
+linkTitle: "Command & Control API (Kafka)"
-weight: 419
+weight: 415
 ---

 The *Command & Control* API of Eclipse Hono&trade; is used by *Business Applications* to send commands to connected devices.

 Commands can be used to trigger actions on devices.
 Examples include updating a configuration property, installing a software component or switching the state of an actuator.